toydotgame/ToyPack/README.md

 + Decontrasted the menu buttons

 Patches in this update (1.8.1):
-+ Fixed alignment of survival crafting grid.
++ Fixed alignment of survival crafting grid
-+ Added some more outlined item sprites.
++ Added some more outlined item sprites
-+ Fixed naming issues where the textures would not load due to having a name that only works for a newer version.
++ Fixed naming issues where the textures would not load due to having a name that only works for a newer version
-+ Fixed menu buttons to all be more uniform.
++ Fixed menu buttons to all be more uniform
-- Removed LOLCAT language as it doesn't work.
+- Removed LOLCAT language as it doesn't work
-- Slime on sticky pistons doesn't show on the sides.
+- Slime on sticky pistons doesn't show on the sides
-- Removed armour empty slot sprites so that the slot is just empty like in older versions.
+- Removed armour empty slot sprites so that the slot is just empty like in older versions

 New Features in this Version (1.8):
-+ Cleaner and improved dark GUI due to the previous one being borked.
++ Cleaner and improved dark GUI due to the previous one being borked
-+ Heavily reworked inventory textures.
-(I spent way too much time making them look good...)
++ Heavily reworked inventory textures (I spent way too much time making them look good...)
-+ Simplified map icons.
++ Simplified map icons
-+ Simple map border.
++ Simple map border
-+ Old-style black border around more item sprites.
++ Old-style black border around more item sprites
-- No pebbles in dirt and grass side textures.
+- No pebbles in dirt and grass side textures

 Features From Previous Versions:
-+ Original Minecraft title.
++ Original Minecraft title
-+ Nicer pumpkin overlay.
++ Nicer pumpkin overlay
-+ Full moon is now a new moon.
-(All other moons are still full moons)
++ Full moon is now a new moon (All other moons are still full moons)
-+ Dark theme inventory.
++ Dark theme inventory
-+ Dark theme menus.
++ Dark theme menus
-+ Less noisy bedrock texture.
++ Less noisy bedrock texture
-+ New crosshair.
++ New crosshair
-+ Darker menu buttons.
++ Darker menu buttons
-+ Rainbow XP bar.
++ Rainbow XP bar
-+ New title screen backdrop.
++ New title screen backdrop
-+ Coloured ping indicator.
++ Coloured ping indicator
-+ Uniform ores.
++ Uniform ores
-+ Old gravel.
++ Old gravel
-+ Old lava.
++ Old lava
-+ Lower snowy grass.
++ Lower snowy grass
-+ Lighter nether textures.
++ Lighter nether textures
-+ Old water.
++ Old water
-+ Simplified redstone wire.
++ Simplified redstone wire
-+ Simplified wool blocks.
++ Simplified wool blocks
-+ Uniform resource blocks.
++ Uniform resource blocks
-+ Hotbar slot numbers.
++ Hotbar slot numbers
-+ Hotbar slot numbers in inventory.
++ Hotbar slot numbers in inventory
-+ Thick black visible tripwires.
++ Thick black visible tripwires
-+ Old steve skin.
++ Old steve skin
-+ Old outlined food.
++ Old outlined food
-+ Outlined tools.
++ Outlined tools
-+ Smooth enchantment glint animation.
++ Smooth enchantment glint animation
-+ Rainbow border block breaking animation.
++ Rainbow border block breaking animation
-+ Old dispenser.
++ Old dispenser
-+ Alternate redstone lamp texture.
++ Alternate redstone lamp texture
-+ Simple glowstone texture.
++ Simple glowstone texture
-+ Simple redstone torch texture.
++ Simple redstone torch texture
-+ High-contrast stone bricks.
++ High-contrast stone bricks
-+ Old cobblestone.
++ Old cobblestone
-+ Old stone furnace top.
++ Old stone furnace top
-+ Alternate item frame sprite and block texture.
++ Alternate item frame sprite and block texture